fukawi2/procurve-bup/README.md

 * Column 1: A 'friendly' name for the switch (no spaces)
 * Column 2: DNS host or IP Address of the switch
 * Column 3: Username to login to the switch with
-* Column 4: Password for the user in column 3
+* Column 4: Method to login with: password or pubkey
+* Column 5: If method=password, then password to login to the switch with If method=pubkey, then the path to private key to login with

 ### Example